 If your teen has a solid academic record, many car insurance companies offer a good student discount.
 For example, GEICO gives a 15% discount for full-time students with a "B" average or better.

 Defensive driving courses can also provide a discount, although you should check with your insurance company because some companies don't offer this.
-On the other help, a defensive driving course for your teen is a good idea anyway, because it will give them more experience behind the wheel.
+A defensive driving course for your teen is a good idea anyway because it will give them more experience behind the wheel.
 This will lead to fewer accidents, saving money for years to come.

 Lower the Coverage Amount

 You could lower your coverage amounts to save some money in the short run, although this is not a strategy we would recommend.
 For one thing, that teen driver you now have on your car insurance policy may get into an accident.
 If your teen totals your car, you'll have to either repair or replace it out of your pocket.

 You will only be able to drop collision and comprehensive insurance if your car is paid for.
 If you have a loan or lease on it, the finance company will require that you have full coverage.
 If you have paid for, cheaper cars, you might be able to get by with liability-only car insurance, but it's still a risk and can leave you financially vulnerable to a significant loss for an at-fault accident.